 This chapter contains the prayer of Jabez – made much of, today, in certain Christian circles.
 The example of Jabez is informative for the returning exiles and for us in this: the tribes of Israel needed to grow and expand.
 Jabez did not look to worldly wisdom to attain this end, but he looked to God for His blessing.

-So Chronicles were written for the returning exiles.
-That’s a really important point.
+Chronicles was written for the returning exiles.
+It’s a very important point.

 And His will for us, His people, is goodness!